cloudfoundry/cf-deployment-concourse-tasks/README.md

 concourse resource.

 ### [bosh-upload-stemcell-from-cf-deployment][bosh-upload-stemcell-from-cf-deployment-task-yaml]
-This uploads the stemcell version specified in `cf-deployment` to the BOSH director.
+**DEPRECATED** Stemcell uploading has been moved to the bosh-deploy task.

 ### [collect-ops-files][collect-ops-files]
 This collects